enioka-Haute-Couture/enioka_scan/docs/quickstart.md

 :::{admonition} TODO
 :class: attention

-* Edit source links to redirect to the API reference.
-Maybe a `guides` section could help too.
+* Edit source links to redirect to the API reference or guides.
-* Simplify the quick start, currently too much text and too many parts
 :::

 This guide will show you the minimum required steps to include **enioka Scan** in your application.